-- Analyse an unseen 19th century text and answer four questions of varying length and complexity. - Write a descriptive or creative writing piece based on a theme. - Analyse the writers' viewpoints and perspectives in one non-fiction and one literary non-fiction text. - Write an essay expressing a viewpoint.
+- Analyse an unseen literature extract and answer four questions of varying length and complexity. - Write a descriptive or creative writing piece based on a theme. - Analyse the writers' viewpoints and perspectives in one non-fiction and one literary non-fiction text. - Write a non-fiction text expressing a viewpoint, for example a speech or article.